Introduction

 ESG integration in the investment process

-By ensuring that financially material ESG factors and their trajectory over time are captured in the investment process, the firm’s policy on responsible investing aligns with the duty to seek the best returns for clients.
+By ensuring that financially material ESG factors and their trajectory over time are captured in the investment process, the firm’s policy on RI aligns with the duty to seek the best returns for clients.

 NS Partners participates in collaborative engagements and initiatives to pool resources and speak with a stronger unified voice to protect the interests of shareholders in the companies in which it invests on behalf of its clients.

-NS Partners is a supporter of the Task Force on Climate-Related Financial Disclosures (TCFD)¹ recommendations.
-As supporters of the TCFD, NS Partners is currently working to publish its TCFD-aligned disclosure describing its approach to identifying, assessing and managing climate-related risks in its investment process.
-This report will be available in Spring 2025.
+NS Partners is a supporter of the Task Force on Climate-Related Financial Disclosures (TCFD)* recommendations.
+In May 2025, NS Partners published its inaugural TCFD-aligned disclosure outlining the firm’s approach to identifying, assessing and managing climate-related risks in its investment process.

 NS Partners is a supporter of the International Corporate Governance Network (ICGN) through its affiliation with member Connor, Clark & Lunn Financial Group (CC&L Financial Group).

-NS Partners is pleased to share its 2024 PRI Assessment Summary Scorecard.
-NS Partners is ranked above median in all reported measurement categories, and improved on the Policy Governance and Strategy and Confidence Building Measures module scores from 2023.
+NS Partners is pleased to share its 2025 PRI Assessment Summary Scorecard, which reflects the progress made in its ESG activities.
+NS Partners is ranked at or above the median in all measurement categories, and improved on the Policy Governance and Strategy module score from 2024.

 Climate change

-Carbon footprint report – Sustainable Global Emerging Markets Fund
+Carbon footprint report – Sustainable Global Emerging Markets (GEM) Fund

 As supporters of the TCFD, NS Partners is committed to measuring and disclosing the carbon footprints of its core funds.